. Divide a How you can take the The Brave Approach to Writing a Joint Business Plan – JBP – with a UK Supermarket:

-- Run through the actions stating what, who and when very clearly and emailed before everyone leaves (Top tip: Capture actions on email as the meeting progresses, not afterwards because each one is likely to be re-debated).
+- Run through the actions stating what, who and when very clearly and emailed before everyone leaves.
+Our top tip is to capture actions on email as the meeting progresses.
+Not afterwards because each one is likely to be re-debated.

 - Agree the date of the next meeting.

 Action: Propose dates for the next 18 months and a suggested agenda.